toiletbril/toiletline/README.txt

 Documentation
 ----------------
-Before you include this file in C or C++ file, define "TOILETLINE_IMPLEMENTATION" to create the implementation.
+Before you include this file in C or C++ file, define `TOILETLINE_IMPLEMENTATION` to create the implementation.

 If you want to use this library in other languages, you will need to make a .c file which creates implementation and includes the library.
 Compile it to object